 There are other social and cultural determinants of psychological distress that I’m not sure psychedelics can necessarily tackle.
 For example, overcoming social media addiction – or at the very least, unhealthy social media use – is difficult, no matter what kinds of psychedelic experiences you’ve had or how many.
 I don’t think any psychedelic rebooting of the mind will, by itself, counter the trend of the ever-increasing integration of social media into our lives and subsequent mental health issues.

 Lastly, I think it is mistaken to believe that widespread psychedelic use will make everyone who uses them wiser and kinder people and thus more likely to opt for cultural and political change that betters collective mental health.
 As Pollan notes of the psychedelic guru Timothy Leary: “It is one of the many paradoxes of psychedelics that these drugs can sponsor an ego-dissolving experience that in some people leads to massive ego inflation.”
 Indeed, these compounds can engender a psychedelic ego, boosting narcissism and self-interest, a problem that also applies in the case of Buddhism, meditation, and other spiritual practices; spirituality can actually feed the ego rather than quiet it (a phenomenon known as the spiritualised ego or spiritual narcissism).
-This is why it’s important to keep psychedelic zealotry and evangelism in check.
+This is why it’s important to keep psychedelic evangelism and utopianism in check.

 My intention here is not to be pessimistic about the potential and future of psychedelics, only to cast doubt on the sense that psychedelics alone will change the world, that we should all take them, and that their use will become the norm.
 Given that psychedelics are non-specific amplifiers, psychedelic use alongside substantial social and cultural changes can be impactful.
 In a society that promotes community over ruthless individualism, psychedelics can strengthen bonds; in a society that promotes the opposite, psychedelics may improve connection to others but there will still be forces at play that frustrate both the endurance of this feeling, as well as its manifestation.

 Generally, I am hopeful, based on the accumulating evidence, that psychedelics – whether used clinically or sensibly by individuals on their own – will be a net positive for mental health.
 But I maintain that psychedelics are not a mental health panacea.
-There are deeper, systematic, and ideological causes of psychological distress that psychedelics may encourage us to notice but which will fundamentally require other methods for changing attitudes and society at large.
+There are deeper, systemic, and ideological causes of psychological distress that psychedelics may encourage us to notice but which will fundamentally require other methods for changing attitudes and society at large.